Zakiyy-WF/4_Game_Tutorials_By_Zakiyy_Cedenio/Tutorial_3_Hazards_Reset_Player.md

 This tutorial will show how to set up a hazard that will restart the scene you are on if the player runs into it, a "Game Over" function.

-This tutorial requires you to have read my other tutorial teaching you how to get your character moving or having your own movement method.
-You will need to have an open scene as well.
+This tutorial requires you to have read my other tutorial teaching you how to get your character moving as the code responds to Unity's character controller,

 ## 1. Setting up your Hazards